PLaurus/android-kotlin-notifications/README.md

 In this codelab, working from this starter app, you:

-* Add notitications to the eggtimer app.
+* Add notifications to the eggtimer app.
 * Use channels and importance for the app notifications.
 * Customize and style the notifications.